 IMPORTANT: For a step-by-step guide for applying for C1/D visas please click here.
-Covid-19 vaccination and testing requirements can be found here.
+Frequently asked questions about the visa application process can be found here.

 Crewmember (D) visas are nonimmigrant visas for persons working on board commercial sea vessels or international airlines in the United States, providing services required for normal operation and intending to depart the United States on the same vessel or any other vessel within 29 days.
 If you travel to the United States to join the vessel you will work on, in addition to a crewmember (D) visa, you also need a transit (C-1) visa or a combination C-1/D visa.